UCL-ARC/green-hpc-course/episodes/introduction.md

 ## Exercise: What does your research look like?

-Write down the activities that you do as part of your research that could be a source of carbon emissions other than use of HPC.
+Write down the activities that you do as part of your work or research that could be a source of carbon emissions other than from HPC systems.
 Once you have them written down, can you rank them in order of what you think the largest source of emissions will be to the smallest?

 :::::::::::::::  solution